GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git tag -a \<tagname\> \<commit checksum\>** - tags the specified prior merge based on its checksum (you don't have to enter the whole thing).
 You can get the prior merge checksums by running the **git log** command.
 Note that tags are not automatically pushed to the remote when you do a push.
 You must either push the specified tagname or all your tags, for example:
 * **git push origin \<tagname\>**
-* **git push orign --tags** - will push all your tags in your current repository to the remote server.
+* **git push origin --tags** - will push all your tags in your current repository to the remote server.

 # Configuration